Model Independent Approach of the JUNO $^8$B Solar Neutrino Program: Signal and Background at JUNO

 \subsection{$\nu_x+^{13}{\rm C}$ Neutral Current Channel}

-The typical signature for the NC event, $\nu_{x}+^{13}{\rm C}\rightarrow\nu_{x}+^{13}{\rm C}\,({3}/{2}^-;3.685\,{\rm MeV})$ is a mono-energetic $\gamma$ with the energy of $3.685\,{\rm MeV}$, convoluted with the detector energy resolution of 3\%/$\sqrt{E}$.
-The expected visible energy spectra of all single event sources for 10 years of data taking with the same energy-dependent fiducial volume cuts as in Ref.~\cite{JUNO:2020hqc} are shown in Fig.~\ref{fig:specNC-ES}.
+The typical signature for the NC event, $\nu_{x}+^{13}{\rm C}\rightarrow\nu_{x}+^{13}{\rm C}\,({3}/{2}^-;3.685\,{\rm MeV})$ is a mono-energetic $\gamma$ with the energy of $3.685\,{\rm MeV}$, {convoluted with the energy resolution of $\sigma_E/E=3\%/\sqrt{E \;({\rm MeV})}$ for the JUNO detector.} The expected visible energy spectra of all single event sources for 10 years of data taking with the same energy-dependent fiducial volume cuts as in ~\cite{JUNO:2020hqc} are shown in Fig.~\ref{fig:specNC-ES}.
 The blue and green curves are singles from the $\nu_x+^{13}{\rm C}$ NC and $\nu_x+e$ ES channels, respectively.
-The purple curve includes the $\nu_e+^{13}{\rm C}\rightarrow e^-+^{13}{\rm N}\,(\frac{3}{2}^{-})$ channel and the residual singles of the $\nu_e+^{13}{\rm C}\rightarrow e^-+^{13}{\rm N}\,(\frac{1}{2}^{-})$ channel after the coincidence cut.
-The red curve represents the single events from natural radioactivity and muon-induced unstable isotopes~\cite{JUNO:2020hqc}.
+The purple curve includes the $\nu_e+^{13}{\rm C}\rightarrow e^-+^{13}{\rm N}\,({3}/{2}^{-};3.502\,{\rm MeV})$ channel and the residual singles of the $\nu_e+^{13}{\rm C}\rightarrow e^-+^{13}{\rm N}\,({1}/{2}^{-};{\rm gnd})$ channel after the coincidence cut. {The anti-coincidence criterion successfully reduces residual singles from reactor antineutrino IBD interactions to a negligible level.
+These residuals are due to cases where prompt and delayed signals appear in the same 1 $\mu$s readout window.} The red curve represents the single events from natural radioactivity and muon-induced unstable isotopes~\citep{JUNO:2020hqc}.
 The brown curve includes the $\Bar{\nu}_e+e$ ES and $\Bar{\nu}_x+^{13}{\rm C}$ NC channels from reactor antineutrinos.
 The NC events rate from reactor antineutrinos is less than 0.2\% of that from solar neutrinos.
 The black curve is the summation of all the components.
 Note that the discontinuities at 3 MeV and 5 MeV are caused by the energy-dependent fiducial volume cuts which are, from low to high energies, $R<$ 13 m for [2, 3] MeV, $R<$ 15 m for [3, 5] MeV, and $R<16.5\;{\rm m}$ for the energies large than 5 MeV.
 The upper right insert plot is illustrated for the energy range between 3 to 5 MeV in the linear scale, where a clear peak from the solar neutrino NC channel can be seen above the continuous spectra from solar neutrino ES interactions and the other backgrounds, demonstrating the promising prospect for the observation of the NC channel at JUNO.
 After all the cuts the number of signal events in the NC channel is {738} for 10 years of data taking.